Dekr0/wwise-teller/benchmark.md

         - 3.4925 GB/s Read
         - 2.60260 GB/s Write

-## Fastest IO speed in Go using developement hard disk
+## Raw read speed in Go using developement hard disk

 - Benchmark data from `go test -bench` has a very high chance of which it reflects the situation of hot loaded.